Chandler Cox

-Chandler Duke Cox (born July 29, 1996) is a former American football fullback.
-He played college football at Auburn.
+Chandler Duke Cox (born July 29, 1996) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Auburn Tigers.

 College career

-After playing in a single-wing offense at Apopka High School and leading the team to a state championship, Cox committed to Auburn on June 1, 2014.
+After playing in a single-wing offense at Apopka High School, leading the team to a Florida state championship, Cox committed to Auburn on June 1, 2014.
 He played offense and special teams for Auburn.
 On offense, he was utilized as a blocking and receiving fullback, taking few carries over the course of his college career.
-He was a hybrid player that spent time at the tight end, wide receiver, halfback, Upback and wildcat quarterback positions.
+He was a hybrid player that spent time at the tight end, wide receiver, halfback, upback and wildcat quarterback positions.

+On January 2, 2017, Cox scored his first collegiate touchdown against Oklahoma in the Sugar Bowl.
+In 2018, Cox had a career high four receptions for 52 yards against Washington in the season opener.

+Statistics

 Professional career

-Cox was selected by the Miami Dolphins in the seventh round (233rd overall) of the 2019 NFL Draft.
+Cox was selected by the Miami Dolphins in the seventh round (233rd overall) of the 2019 NFL draft.
 He made the opening roster after embracing being a blocker.
 On January 2, 2021, Cox was waived by the Dolphins.

+NFL career statistics

 Personal life

-Cox's father Tom played in the NFL for a part of the 1987 season.
+Cox's father, Tom, played in the NFL for a part of the 1987 season.
 His older brother Dakota also played college football and spent time in training camp with the Minnesota Vikings.